-Note: I'm keeping this list up-to-date, so if you see it on the list then I still need it.
+Note: Even years after this post I'm keeping this list up-to-date, so if you see it on the list then I still need it.

 Missing WFTDA Patches

-- 2019 North America East Continental Cup (non-officiating) patch
+- 2019 North America East Continental Cup (event) patch

-- 2018 North American Continental Cups East and West (non-officiating) patches
+- 2018 North American Continental Cups West (event) patch

 - 2012 South Central (officiating) patch